 Scenario User Action and Impact During POST, the system prompts you to press a key to boot to the operating system installation media.
 Press any key to begin the operating system installation; else, the system boots to the hard-disk drive and not the operating system installation media.
 Operating system installation is interrupted and the system restarts before the installation is completed.
 The system prompts you to press a key to boot from the operating system installation media.
 Cancel operating system installation.
-Press <f10></f10> . (i) NOTE: If you press <f10></f10> during the installation process or a restart, the drivers provided by the operating system deployment wizard are removed.
-During the 18-hour period when drivers are extracted to a temporary location after the operating system is installed, you cannot update the component firmware using a DUP.
-If you attempt a DUP through the operating system during this time period, the DUP displays a message that another session is active.
-Lifecycle Controller does not allow DUP after the operating system installation.
+Press <f10></f10> . () NOTE: If you press <f10></f10> during the installation process or a restart, the drivers provided by the operating system deployment wizard are removed.
+During the 18-hour period when drivers are extracted to a temporary location after the operating system is installed, you cannot update the component firmware Lifecycle Controller does not allow DUP after the operating system installation.
 However, if you disconnect the power supply to the managed system, the OEMDRV directory is erased.